fbpx

 • Spelling remains below reading level because it is attempted by sight rather than by ear.

-• Correct spellings occur primarily on words that the child has encountered repeatedly and therefore can revisualize.
+• Correct spellings occur primarily on words the child has encountered repeatedly and can, therefore, be revisualized.

 • Bizarre spellings that seldom can be identified, even by the child, because they do not follow phonetic patterns.